-The remaining ten parameters are $\phi_1, \phi_2, \phi_3, \sigma{\kappa}, \nu, \sigma_b, \chi, \theta, \alpha$ and $\rho{\kappa}$ .
-We calibrate these parameters to match moments from the data described below, specifically by minimizing the sum of squared percentage differences between data and model moments.
-All data moments are based on the 1970-75 cohort of women in the KLIPS data, and are either directly taken from Section 2 or described in Appendix A.
+The remaining ten parameters are $\phi_1, \phi_2, \phi_3, \sigma\kappa, \nu, \sigma_b, \chi, \theta, \alpha$ and ρ_κ .
+We calibrate them to match moments from the data described below, specifically by minimizing the sum of squared percentage differences between data and model moments.
+All data moments are either directly taken from Section 2 or described in Appendix A.

 The data moments include the fraction of families with one, two and three or more children.
-We further include the Gini coefficient of income as a measure of inequality.
-We compute this using long-term income from the KLIPS samples, as described in Appendix A.1.
-To capture the relationship between income and fertility, we include the income elasticity of fertility as well as the fraction of childless families in the poorest quintile.
-Since spending on education is a key object of interest in our model, we include both average education spending relative to income and the income elasticity of education spending.
-Finally, intergenerational income elasticity is included as a measure of income persistence across generations.
-Table 3 reports all data moments as well as the model analogues and the calibrated parameter values.
+We further include the Gini coefficient of our long-term income as a measure of inequality.
+To capture the relationship between income and fertility, we include the income elasticity of fertility as well as the fraction of childless families in